AMARTYA2020/AMARTYA2020/README.md

 I am a Computer Science major student from MSIT, kolkata which is one of the reputed institutions In the city

-# BE A GOOD HUMAN FIRST THEN BE A GOOD PROFESSIONAL
 # Character matters as technical skills can be gained with rigorous and continious effort but not the character